 CURP and RFC

 CURP = Clave Única de Registro de Población, is a unique identity code for both citizens and residents of Mexico.
-It needed for obtaining most government services including opening a bank acccount.
+It needed for obtaining most government services including opening a bank account.

-Sometimes an INM office or a bank may get a CURP for you in which case you will not have a CURP ID card.
+When an INM office gets a CURP for you, you will not have a CURP ID card.
 You will need this card or a copy for various government services.

 If you don't have the card (lost, never had one, etc), you can print an official copy of your card at this website.
 The opening page has two sections:

 The top section accepts your CURP.

 If you don't know your CURP, fill out the lowed section and your CURP will be retrieved for you.